Lemonexe/VLizard/docs/appPy.md

 pip install --user pipenv
 pipenv install --dev
 ```
+In case of Linux, you may not be able to install `pipenv` into the global Python pre-installed on your system.
+In order to use the system Python, install pipenv via your package manager, e.g. `sudo apt install pipenv`.

 ### Build
 Build has to be done natively on each respective platform: Windows, Linux, macOS.